 There are five international airports that help you entry in Switzerland: Zurich, Geneva, Basel, Bern, and Lugano.
 I will recommend taking a flight to either Zurich or Geneva airport.
 However, Geneva Airport provides the opportunity of availing cheap flights.

 Being a center lying country in Europe it is also easy to enter Switzerland by rail as it is well connected with other European countries.
+For example you can easily take a day trip from Zurich to Liechtenstein.
 There are several train services from France, Germany, Italy, Spain, Austria, the Netherlands to Swiss cities like Basel, Zurich, Geneva.

 You can also cross the border by road from South Germany to Zurich and from France to Geneva.

 Public transportation in Switzerland is very well organized.
 From rental cars, buses to trains and cable cars, whether you travel solo or with family, you can easily manage to get around Switzerland by yourself.

 You can buy a Swiss Travel Pass that gives you access to unlimited travel on trains, public buses, boats, cable cars, full or partial free entry to selected museums.
 Even you can get discounts on mountain excursions and adventure activities with STP.

 Swiss Travel Pass is perfect for people(especially when you are traveling with family) who are looking for a hassle-free way to get around Switzerland.
 Although it is expensive, but the comfortability and the jawdropping views on rail routes justify the cost.

 Another popular way is to rent a car for your 5 days in Switzerland itinerary.
 The main advantage of renting a car over buying STP is the low cost.
 If you are visiting in a group for longer days, car rental could be very cheap compared to Swiss Travel Pass.
 It also gives you the flexibility to stop anywhere to take pictures or to change your plan at any time.